szabgab/perlmaven.com/sites/en/pages/building-a-static-blog-using-blio-and-github.md

 ## Create Git repository for the source

-The <b>out</b> directory should not be in the source repository so let's remove it for now: `rm -rf out` Create a git repository `git init`.
+The **out** directory should not be in the source repository so let's remove it for now: `rm -rf out` Create a git repository `git init`.
 Add all the necessary files: `git add blio.ini src` and commit this:
 `git commit -m "initial version"`.